 The Davis International Scholars Program focuses on international students and provides support for four to 10 international students to attend Westminster who exhibit outstanding leadership potential and come from places around the world not currently served by the school.
 Although Westminster has students attending from many countries, this program expands the school’s recruitment of prospective students from other nations as well as from diverse ethnic, religious and socio-economic backgrounds.
 Beyond High School

-One of the ancillary benefits of the programs is that upon graduation from Westminster School, Davis Scholars and Davis International Scholars will be eligible for continued scholarship support for four years should they elect to matriculate at any of the Davis United World College Scholars colleges and universities in the United States, now numbering more than 85 leading colleges and universities — including among many others, Harvard University, Princeton University, Williams College, Duke University, Colby College, Middlebury College, Lewis & Clark College and Claremont McKenna College.
+One of the ancillary benefits of the programs is that upon graduation from Westminster School, Davis Scholars and Davis International Scholars will be eligible for continued scholarship support for four years should they elect to matriculate at any of the Davis United World College Scholars colleges and universities in the United States, now numbering more than 85 leading colleges and universities — including among many others, Harvard University, Yale University, Princeton University, Williams College, Duke University, Colby College, Middlebury College, Lewis & Clark College and Claremont McKenna College.
 Westminster Davis Scholars

-Since the program began, Westminster has welcomed Davis Scholars from Afghanistan, Bulgaria, Cambodia, Colombia, Egypt, Ghana, the Czech Republic, Hungary, Latvia, Malaysia, Moldova, Poland, Slovakia, Somaliland, Turkey, Ukraine and Vietnam, as well as from Naugatuck, Conn., New York City, Oakland, Calif., and Windsor, Conn.
+Since the program began, Westminster has welcomed Davis Scholars from Afghanistan, Austria, Bulgaria, Cambodia, Colombia, Egypt, Ghana, the Czech Republic, Hungary, Latvia, Malaysia, Moldova, Poland, Slovakia, Somaliland, Turkey, Ukraine and Vietnam, as well as from Naugatuck, Conn., New York City, Oakland, Calif., and Windsor, Conn.

-“These students have greatly changed the fabric of our school community,” commented Davis Scholars Program Coordinator Kimberly Pope.
+“These students have greatly changed the fabric of our school community,” commented the founding Davis Scholars Program Coordinator Kimberly Pope.
 “Our awareness of other cultures has grown immensely, and classroom discussions and student activities now have a more global perspective.”